Citizens Property Insurance Corporation

+Citizens Property Insurance Corporation, commonly known as Citizens, is an American insurance company that provides property and casualty insurance to residents of Florida.

-Citizens Property Insurance Corporation (Citizens) was created in 2002 from the merger of two other entities to provide both windstorm coverage and general property insurance for home-owners who could not obtain insurance elsewhere.
-It was established by the Florida Legislature in Chapter 627.351(6) Florida Statutes as a not-for-profit insurer of last resort, headquartered in Tallahassee, Florida, and quickly became the largest insurer in the state.
+Citizens was created in 2002 from the merger of two other entities to provide both windstorm coverage and general property insurance for home-owners who could not obtain insurance elsewhere.
+It was established by the Florida Legislature in Chapter 627.351(6) Florida Statutes as a not-for-profit insurer of last resort and quickly became the largest insurer in the state.

-The company has no connection to Louisiana Citizens Property Insurance Corporation, the equivalent entity in Louisiana, or several similarly named "for-profit" subsidiaries in the Hanover Insurance Group.
+The company is headquartered in Tallahassee, Florida.

 History

-Catastrophe
+Founding

 Hurricane Andrew in 1992 was the costliest storm the United States had experienced, with $26.5 billion in damage.
 It took a huge bite out of the reserves for claims held by 30 insurance companies doing business in Florida.
 Eleven insurance companies were bankrupted, while others stopped writing or renewing property insurance policies in the state.
 Those that remained raised premiums and deductibles across the board and limited the number of high-risk policies they wrote.
 Almost 1 million coastal homeowners were unable to find any company willing to insure their homes, so the Florida Legislature authorized the formation of the Florida Residential Property and Casualty Joint Underwriting Association (FRPCJUA) and the Florida Windstorm Underwriting Association (FWUA) as the insurers of last resort.
 The Florida Hurricane Catastrophe Fund was also created and managed by the state as a resource for Florida consumers and insurers.
 It is funded by assessments to every property insurance policy in the state.